connor-mccarthy/website/content/en/docs/components/pipelines/v2/components/lightweight-python-components.md

     return a + b
 ```

-The `@dsl.component` decorator turns Python functions into components that can be used in a pipeline definition or executed independently as a single step pipeline.
+Lightweight Python Components are constructed by decorating Python functions with the [`@dsl.component`][dsl-component] decorator.
+The `@dsl.component` decorator transforms your function into a KFP component that can be executed as a remote function by a KFP conformant-backend, either independently or as a single step in a larger pipeline.

 ### Python function requirements
-There are a few requirements for functions that can be decorated with the `@dsl.component` decorator:
+To decorate a function with the `@dsl.component` decorator it must meet two requirements:

-1. **Type annotations:** The function inputs and outputs must have valid KFP type annotations.
+1. **Type annotations:** The function inputs and outputs must have valid KFP [type annotations][data-types].

-    There are two forms of inputs/outputs in KFP: parameters and artifacts.
-The type affects UI rendering, ML metadata tracking, and how you interact with the input/output inside the component body.
+    There are two categories of inputs and outputs in KFP: [parameters][parameters] and [artifacts][artifacts].
+There are specific types of parameters and artifacts within each category.
+Every input and output will have a specific type indicated indicated by its type annotation.

-    The type of the input/output is determined by its annotation.
-In the example above `a` and `b` are both parameters of type `int`.
+    In the preceding `add` component, both inputs `a` and `b` are parameters typed `int`.
+There is one output, also typed `int`.

     Valid parameter annotations include Python's built-in `int`, `float`, `str`, `bool`, `typing.Dict`, and `typing.List`.

-    Artifacts are discussed in detail in [Data Types][data-types].
+Artifact annotations are discussed in detail in [Data Types: Artifacts][artifacts].

 2. **Hermetic:** The Python function may not reference any symbols defined outside of its body.